ParallelMaths/parallel/pages/7-01-parallelogram.md

 _The Imitation Game_, released in 2014.
 The film stars Benedict Cumberbatch playing the real-life codebreaker and mathematician Alan Turing, who cracked the German Enigma code in the Second World War.
 This true story shows how mathematicians can change history.

 We’ll be looking at Turing and the Enigma code in a few weeks time, but first take a look at this clip and answer the two questions.
 You will find one answer in the film, and the other answer you will have to Google (or you might know it).

 @[youtube](Fg85ggZSHMw?rel=0)

 ::: problem id=2_1 marks=1
-__2.1.__ In a brief conversation lasting just a few seconds, how many people have died because of the Enigma cipher?
+__2.1.__ During the course of a brief conversation lasting just a few seconds, how many people have died because of the Enigma cipher?

 * [ ] 0
 * [ ] 1